LePhenix47/LahouitiYounes_4_25022022--Before/README.md

 # LahouitiYounes_4_25052022--Before
-This repo contains the 4th OpenClassroom's project
+This repo contains the 4th OpenClassroom's project They gave me the code of the website

 In this website there a lot of problems, especially with its accessibility and search engine optimisation.